pantheon-systems/documentation/source/content/pantheon-yml.md

 ## Find Your pantheon.yml File

 Your site's `pantheon.yml` configuration file can be found in the root of your site's code repository.
 If you have a local git clone of your site, this is the project root.
-When looking at the site over an SFTP connection, look in the `code` directory.
+When accessing the site over an SFTP connection, look in the `code` directory.

 ## Configure Your Site's pantheon.yml File